Experimental measurement and a physical interpretation of quantum shadow enumerators: Introduction

 In a first two-copy Bell sampling experiment, we investigate a suite of six-qubit states and showcase how the QWE machinery can be leveraged to reveal detailed information about the multi-faceted entanglement structure that differentiates these states.
-Specifically, from the measured triplet probability distributions, we compute the \emph{total $i$-body correlations} [Eq.~\eqref{def:sld}], \emph{averaged purities} [Eq.~\eqref{def:apd}], and a lower bound on the \emph{concurrence} [Ineq.~\eqref{eq:lower_bound_concurrence}].
+Specifically, from the measured triplet probability distributions, we compute the \emph{total $i$-body correlations} [Eq.~\eqref{def:sld}], \emph{averaged {\add subsystem} purities} [Eq.~\eqref{def:apd}], and a lower bound on the \emph{concurrence} [Ineq.~\eqref{eq:lower_bound_concurrence}].
 Of high practical value is that all of this is possible without expensive postprocessing or the need for updating readout circuits.
-In principle, triplet probabilities would further allow us to certify \emph{$m$-uniform states} [Eq.~\eqref{eq:sld_m_uniform}] and to measure the \emph{$n$-tangle} [Eq.~\eqref{eq:ntangle}], however, these applications face practical limitations that are also discussed here.
-Finally, to remove errors from the Bell samples, we propose and implement a heuristic error mitigation strategy that heavily relies on the QWE machinery.
+Finally, to remove errors from the Bell samples, we propose and implement a heuristic error mitigation strategy that heavily relies on the QWE machinery itself.

 In a second experiment, we directly measure the QWEs of the $\llbracket 7,1,3\rrbracket$ color code by performing transversal Bell measurements on two copies of the maximally mixed logical state.
 Our experiment simultaneously constitutes a Bell measurement on the logical level of this code.
 Therefore, we can detect and correct errors on the Bell samples.
 After discarding all outcomes with violated parity checks (ca.~$57\%$ of the data), we can correctly (within error bars) infer the number of weight-$i$ stabilizers and logical Pauli operators for all $i\in\{0,\ldots, 7\}$.
 This observation can be regarded as an experimental signature confirming that the probed QECC has distance $d=3$.